 WRITTEN REPORT Exceeds Standards Meets Standards Does Not Meet Standards Not Present Research Problem Statement The statement of a research problem is crystal clear, novel and thought provoking Clearly and concisely identifies a research problem The statement of a research problem is incomplete, lacking precision.
 The statement of a research problem is absent.
 Organization The report is logically organized; ideas are exceptionally well-developed and support a thoughtful and engaging conclusion.
 The development of ideas is present; the conclusion is effective and directly addresses the original thesis.
 Organization is confusing, disjointed, and inconsistent; ideas, if present, are not developed; the conclusion is vague and/or does not address the original thesis.
-The report lacks organization Sources and formatting A variety of high- quality sources is used; all factual claims are supported with citations.
+The report lacks organization Sources and formatting A variety of high-quality sources is used; all factual claims are supported with citations.
 The report follows the APA style guidelines.
 A few high-quality sources are used; majority of factual claims are supported with citations The report mostly follows the APA style guidelines.
 Sources used are of a questionable quality; factual claims are not supported.
 Use of APA style is inconsistent.
 Sources are not identified or of a poor quality; factual claims are unsubstantiated.
 The report is poorly formatted

-PRESENTATION Exceeds Standards Meets Standards Does Not Meet Standards Style and Presentation is clear, confident, Presentation is clear; the Presentation lacks clarity, no Organization and fully engaging; the use of use of visual aids is not attempt is made to engage visual aids enhances its detrimental to audience the audience; visual aids are effectiveness; the presentation is engagement; all necessary haphazard and distracting; well timed and structured. components are given lack of structure results in an appropriate time. inefficient use of time.
-Questions Student demonstrates extensive Student demonstrates Student demonstrates lack of and Answers knowledge of the topic by knowledge of the topic by knowledge of the topic by providing confident, precise, and responding adequately to responding inaccurately and appropriate responses to all questions of the audience. inappropriately to audience audience questions. questions.
+PRESENTATION Exceeds Standards Meets Standards Does Not Meet Standards Style and Presentation is clear, confident, Presentation is clear; the Presentation lacks clarity, no Organization and fully engaging; the use of visual aids enhances its effectiveness; the presentation is well timed and structured. use of visual aids is not detrimental to audience engagement; all necessary components are given appropriate time. attempt is made to engage the audience; visual aids are haphazard and distracting; lack of structure results in an inefficient use of time.
+Questions and Answers Student demonstrates extensive knowledge of the topic by providing confident, precise, and appropriate responses to all audience questions.
+Student demonstrates knowledge of the topic by responding adequately to questions of the audience.
+Student demonstrates lack of knowledge of the topic by responding inaccurately and inappropriately to audience questions.